Jonathan Albaladejo

-Jonathan Albaladejo Santana (/ˌælbələˈdeɪhoʊ/ AL-bə-lə-DAY-hoh; born October 30, 1982) is a Puerto Rican former professional baseball pitcher.
-He played for the Washington Nationals, New York Yankees and Arizona Diamondbacks in Major League Baseball (MLB), as well as the Yomiuri Giants of Nippon Professional Baseball (NPB).
-He managed the Tupper Lake Riverpigs of the independent Empire League in the covid-shortened 2020 season and again in 2021.
+Jonathan Albaladejo Santana (/ˌælbələˈdeɪhoʊ/ AL-bə-lə-DAY-hoh; born October 30, 1982) is a Puerto Rican professional baseball coach and former pitcher who is currently the manager for the Trois-Rivières Aigles of the Frontier League.
+He played in Major League Baseball (MLB) for the Washington Nationals, New York Yankees, and Arizona Diamondbacks, as well in Nippon Professional Baseball (NPB) for the Yomiuri Giants.

-Career
+Playing career

 Pittsburgh Pirates

 Albaladejo was selected by the San Francisco Giants in the 34th round (1,021st overall) of the 2000 Major League Baseball Draft, but did not sign.
 In the following year he was selected by the Pittsburgh Pirates in the 19th round (564th overall), and signed on June 6, 2001.

 He spent a number of years in the minors in the Pirates system as a starting pitcher, and in 2005 was converted to a reliever.
 The Pirates released him on April 25, 2007.

 Washington Nationals

-On May 3, 2007, Albaladejo signed a minor league contract with the Washington Nationals, and played most of the season for the Class-AA Harrisburg Senators, compiling a 4.17 earned run average in 21 appearances.
+On May 3, 2007, Albaladejo signed a minor league contract with the Washington Nationals.
+He played most of the season for the Class-AA Harrisburg Senators, compiling a 4.17 earned run average in 21 appearances.
 He moved up to the Class-AAA Columbus Clippers and finished the season extremely well, posting an ERA of 0.78 in 14 appearances.
 When rosters expanded in September, the Nationals, then leading the league in innings pitched by relievers, brought him up.

 On September 5, 2007, Albaladejo made his Major League debut.
 In the top of the third inning, in a game against the Florida Marlins, Tim Redding was injured by a batted ball and needed to be replaced.
 Albaladejo entered the game with two men on and one out, and allowed a ground ball (where an inherited runner scored) and a pop up.
 In the fourth inning, Albaladejo struck out the side, and then was relieved.